PennyLaneAI/pennylane/doc/development/adding_operators.rst

   This loads the image of the template added to ``doc/_static/templates/test_<templ_type>/``.
 Make sure that this image has the same dimensions and style as other template icons in the folder.

-Here are a few more tipps:
+Here are a few more tipps for adding operators:

-* *Choose the name carefully.* Good names tell the user what a template is used for, or what architecture it implements.
+* *Choose the name carefully.* Good names tell the user what the operator is used for, or what architecture it implements.
 Ask yourself if a gate of a similar name could be added soon in a different context.

 * *Write good docstrings.* Explain what your operator does in a clear docstring with ample examples.

-* *Efficient representations.* Try implement representations as efficiently as possible, since they may be constructed several times.
+* *Efficient representations.* Try to implement representations as efficiently as possible, since they may be constructed several times.

 * *Input checks.* Checking the inputs of the operation introduces an overhead and clashes with tools like